 However, the city should not assume that all persons using bicycles have access to electronic route information.
 Traditional wayfinding elements such as signage and pavement markings should be used to help bicyclists find destinations when the route is not clear or obvious.
 The existing wayfinding system should be enhanced and expanded, in accordance with the guidance included in the Saint Paul Street Design Manual.
-Coordination of wayfinding signage across route systems should be coordinate among the various managing agencies.
+Wayfinding signage across route systems should be coordinated among the various managing agencies.